neondatabase/autoscaling/integrate_sched/README.md

 Currently, the scheduler also appropriately handles pod un-scheduling via `Reserve`/`Unreserve`, with some initial (but non-binding) capacity checks in the `Filter` step.

-Also: the scheduler currently does not handle VM/pod deletion, so it will "leak" the space reserved for deleted pods.